AndyJ30/pyuHoo/README.md

 ```

 ## getDailyData( serialNumber, prevDateTime )
-Gets the hourly data for the given serialNumber in the given hour.
+Gets the daily data for the given serialNumber in the given day.
 Values are the average for each hour.

 Returns a `list` of `dict`s containing the recorded parameters: